DTS-STN/Service-Canada-Design-System/README.md

 4. A release will be created with the tag ["latest"](https://github.com/DTS-STN/DECD-Design-System/releases/tag/latest) which will include a .tgz asset.

-5. To test the pre-release:
+**Testing a pre-release:**

+To test the pre-release you will be downloading a tarball file onto your local machine to mimic an npm package.
+Once you download the tarball file, you can install it on your local application and import individual components just as you would with an npm package.
+Follow the steps below to test components using the pre-release:

-   1. Download the asset onto your local machine.
+1. Download the asset onto your local machine (can be anywhere on your local).

-   2. Go to the project you want to test the new release on.
+2. Go to the root folder of the project/application you want to test the new release on (or the folder with your package.json where you would be downlading our npm package).

-   3. Run the below command with the .tgz asset.
+3. Run the below command with the correct version number and path to the .tgz asset.
 This will install the pre-release package that is sitting on your local.

     ```bash
-      $ npm install <tarball file>
+    $ npm install ~/dts-stn-decd-design-system-0.0.0.tgz
     ```

-   4. Start testing out the pac kage by adding a component from the pakcage to your repo.
+4. Start testing out the package by adding a component from the package to your repo (insert link to ).

+    ```js
+    import { Component } from "@dts-stn/decd-design-system";
+    ```

-   5. When testing is completed, to ensure you are no longer using the pre-release, run the below command in your repo with the [current version of the npm package](https://github.com/DTS-STN/DECD-Design-System/packages/847413).
-This will uninstall the pre-relase .tgz file and reinstall the npm package back in your local project.
+5. When testing is completed, to ensure you are no longer using the pre-release version of the package, run the below command in your repo with the [current version of the npm package](https://github.com/DTS-STN/DECD-Design-System/packages/847413).
+This will uninstall the pre-relase .tgz file and reinstall the npm package back in your local project/application.

     ```bash
-      $ npm install <npm package name>
+    $ npm install @dts-stn/decd-design-system
     ```

 **Creating a release:**